 What did you enjoy most about your experience with A Little Something White?

 I loved the atmosphere of Ashley’s shop and how elegant and classic the dresses were that she offered.
 Ashley looked at the photos I’d brought, trying to decide on the type of gown I wanted, then asked me some questions about myself, my fiancé and the type of wedding I wanted.
 Then, she brought me the most amazing selection of dresses to try on.
 A Little Something White was the second place I’d looked for dresses (of five shops I eventually visited) and I just couldn’t get the Sareh Nouri gown out of my head.
-Before I left, Ashley made sure I was aware that Sareh was holding a trunk show in ~4 weeks and that not only could I save a little bit of money, but I could meet the designer and discuss a couple of changes I would need in the gown (I’m 5’9″ and needed an extra inch added to the length).
+Before I left, Ashley made sure I was aware that Sareh was holding a trunk show in ~4 weeks and that not only could I save a little bit of money with the help of Sambla, but I could meet the designer and discuss a couple of changes I would need in the gown (I’m 5’9″ and needed an extra inch added to the length).
 I returned for the trunk show, had an amazing experience with Ashley and Sareh and ended up with a wedding dress beyond my wildest expectations.

 How and where did you get engaged?